-My sense of this subject is that “writing with images” as I am studying it here is conceptually sufficiently stable, but historically fragmented and multiple.
+My sense of this subject is that “writing with images” as I am studying it is conceptually sufficiently stable, but historically fragmented and multiple.
 Hence this project is not a history, but a conceptualization.

-My proposal in this project is that writing with images is a definable project, and that there are therefore more and less interesting things to be done with images.
-The chapter “An Attempt at Theory” describes several sorts of uses of images I think of as uninteresting; they include the usual forms of writing in art history and other humanities, in which images are examples, illustrations, mnemonics, or ornaments.
+My proposal in this project is that there is a lot to be said about how images and texts work together, and from a writer’s point of view there are more and less interesting things to be done with images.
+The chapter “An Attempt at Theory” describes several sorts of uses of images I think of as uninteresting; they include the usual forms of writing in the humanities, in which images are examples, illustrations, mnemonics, or ornaments.
 I’ve developed some ideas about less interesting uses of images on another page.

 Some practical, and mainly indefensible, exclusions

 1. Call-outs.
-It matters, in this project, that images not have “call outs”: nothing should interrupt the text with a scholarly parenthesis, instructing the reader to see plate 35.
-Yet this isn’t a strict rule.
-A call-out can be as harmless as any parenthetical reminder (given that parentheses are always a bit annoying by nature), but it can also be as insistently intrusive as the so-called MLA Citation Style (Smith 2004: 129-34) which creates an unreadable bump in the narrative (Oates 1972, Rushdie 1987, Szigmond-Hallavy 2012b).
-An author who is alert to what is happening with images may want to use call-outs, but an author alert both to her images and her writing will feel a little pinprick at the insertion of each call-out (Lotringer 1982), each interruption (see fig. 13), every small gesture in the direction of academic authority (LaCapra 1996, Derrida 1982a, Agamben 2011).
-It’s likely that a writer attentive to the pull of images and the power of the text will want to avoid call-outs.
-This is a small matter, but I think it is a crucial symptom of the academic.
+It matters, in this project, that images not have “call outs”: nothing should interrupt the text with a scholarly parenthesis.
+This isn’t a strict rule.
+A call-out can be as harmless as any parenthetical reminder (given that parentheses are always a bit annoying by nature), but it can also be as insistently intrusive as the so-called MLA Citation Style (Smith 2004: 129-34) which creates a nearly unreadable bump in the narrative (Oates 1972, Rushdie 1987, Szigmond-Hallavy 2012b).
+An author who is alert to what is happening with images may want to use call-outs, but an author alert both to their images and their writing will be likely to feel a little pinprick at the insertion of each call-out (Lotringer 1982), each interruption (see fig. 13), every small gesture in the direction of academic authority (LaCapra 1996, Derrida 1982a, Agamben 2011).
+Writers attentive to the pull of images and the power of the text have generally wanted to avoid call-outs.
+The exceptions are mainly in traditions of experimental fiction influenced by Oulipo.

 But its readability, in that sense, is dependent on the fact that it’s a short book, and there are only nine narrative passages.

-And even here, there are pages with unreadable palimpsests, which are signals to the reader that it isn’t necessary to try to read everything.
+There are pages with unreadable palimpsests, which are signals to the reader that it isn’t necessary to try to read everything.